We’re so used to having electricity; we take it for granted. I know I can’t start my morning without my coffee maker.

 - Dehydrated foods

 A food stockpile is expensive and aquaponics systems need electricity in order to function.
-Long term power outage could take a longer time to recover.
+A long-term power outage could take a longer time to recover.
 One way to ensure you have all the food, water, tools, clothes, and even furniture in a long-term crisis is to start a homesteading.
 Click here to learn more.

 6. Cooking Your Food